Honda P1457 Fault Code: Causes, Symptoms, and How to Fix It

 - Remove clamps from hoses.
 Carefully remove the hoses from the shutoff valve and charcoal canister.

-- Remove the bolt that holds the shut-off valve on the canister.
+- Remove the bolt holding the shut-off valve on the canister.
 These bolts are usually rusted.
-To remove them, use vice grip pliers to remove the rusted bolts.
+Use vice grip pliers to remove them.

 - Reinstall all in reverse.